WebAhead/workshop-notes/README.md

 # Workshop Notes

-This repository contains all the SGC notes from different cohorts.
+This repository contains all the SGC notes from different cohorts of WebAhead.